SangeethNila/pipeline_dependencies/README.md

 ## Requirements

 - Docker Desktop with Docker Compose
-- Git
+- Git (for cloning the repository)
-- Python 3.10 or newer for local development
-- Access to the ASTRON GitLab instance and permission to clone the repositories listed in `main.py`

 The Docker image installs the Python dependencies from `requirements.txt`.
 A local virtual environment is useful when developing or running individual modules.

 ## Quick start with Docker

+Clone the repository.
 From the repository root:

 ```bash
 docker compose up --build